DevOpsPlayground/DPG-Meetups-Next.js/README.md

 }
 ```

-8. Don't forget to close connection to your database once the data has been retrieved:
+8. Don't forget to close the connection to your database once the data has been retrieved:

 ```javascript
 export async function getStaticProps() {